 This year's report delves deep into the data to analyze what ERP industry trends mean for organizations now and in the future.

 Define the best ERP strategy for the new organization.
 To take even one step further back, it is equally important to define your overall ERP strategy going forward.
 How much will the two companies standardize operations?
 Will they remain independently operated?
 Will there be some areas that are shared across both organizations, such as HR or finance?
 These and other strategic decisions should be made well before premature discussions about ERP software.

 Recognize that organizational change management will be even more difficult than with most ERP implementations.
 Regardless of the answers to the above two areas, we find with our recently merged clients that organizational change management is even harder than with most ERP implementations.
 In addition to “typical” enterprise software challenges, employees at combined entities have many unique stressors and sources of resistance, such as new roles and responsibilities, uncertainty related to job security, new reporting structures and a host of other issues that further complicate or even derail an “out-of-the-box” organizational change management initiative.
 An effective organizational change management program will account for these and other sources of organizational resistance.

 Make the above process repeatable and scalable.
 It’s safe to assume this won’t be your last merger or acquisition.
 As a result, you should document standard business processes, develop a corporate ERP center of excellence and facilitate other activities that make merger integration much faster and more effective the next time around.
 Companies that employ this sort of mentality are more likely to have successful ERP implementations at their newly-acquired entities in the future.

-Mergers and acquisitions are strategic maneuvers for many of the companies that leverage this approach to long-term growth.
+Mergers and acquisitions are strategic maneuvers for long-term growth.
 However, ERP implementations are typically the last thing on executives’ minds when they head down this path.
-By going into the process with eyes wide open, management teams will be much better prepared to integrate disparate ERP systems.
+Panorama’s ERP consultants can ensure you’re prepared for the transition.
+We prepare you for the integration people, processes and disparate ERP systems.